nodeca/charlatan/README.md

 ```

 *Note:* If some phrase not found in current locale, then fallbacks to base language (and then to `en`), for example `ru_RU -> ru -> en`.

+# Contributing

+Use one topic branch per pull request.

+Do not commit to master in your fork.

+Provide a clean branch without any merge commits from upstream.

+You can install all developer dependencies by `make dev-deps` command.

+Use `make test` before commit.

+*Note:* Pre-compiled locales stored in `./locales`, remove it before patching package locales.

 # Credits